Get a Valuation

 Tenancy Agreement

-Once the documentation and reference checks are successfully completed, you will then be asked to sign the tenancy agreement.
-Take your time to review the details and ensure you happy with everything that is in the contract before signing.
+Once the documentation and reference checks are completed, you will be asked to sign the tenancy agreement.
+Before signing, take the time to review the details and ensure you are happy with everything in the contract.

-The tenancy agreement will outline both the landlord and tenant responsibilities.
-It also includes the tenancy start date, rental payment requirements and landlord contact details.
-You should also be given a copy of “How to rent: the checklist for renting in England” which is a legal requirement.
+The tenancy agreement will outline both the landlord’s and the tenant’s responsibilities.
+It also includes the tenancy start date, rental payment requirements, and landlord contact details.
+You should also be given a copy of “How to rent: the checklist for renting in England,” which is a legal requirement.

 Put Down The First Payment For Rent and Deposit